duzailian/tf-a-tests/docs/user-guide.rst

 In addition, the following optional packages and tools may be needed:

 -   For debugging, Arm `Development Studio 5 (DS-5)`_.
+-   In order to build the resource description blobs of the test Secure Partitions (Cactus and Ivy), the device tree compiler.

 Getting the TF-A Tests source code
 ----------------------------------